jwy100/dippy/README.md

 ## Requirements

+- A set of JPEG images of documents that you want to turn into a combined PDF
 - Python 3
 - Pipenv

 ## Usage

 Run the following command in the same directory as this project, and substitute the arguments ($IMAGE_1, $IMAGE_2, ... ) for the file paths of the images you want to process and turn into a combined PDF.
+Supply the file names in the order that they should appear in the PDF

 ```
 pipenv run python main.py $IMAGE_1 $IMAGE_2 ...